CodePushGo/website/src/content/blog/en/capacitor-plugin-contribution-guide.md

 ### Setting Up the Monorepo

-The [Capacitor plugins](https://capgo.app/plugins/) ecosystem relies on a monorepo structure.
+The [React Native plugins](https://capgo.app/plugins/) ecosystem relies on a monorepo structure.
 This approach ensures your work aligns with community standards right from the start.

 1.  **Fork and Clone the Repository**
-    Start by forking the Capacitor plugins repository on GitHub.
+    Start by forking the React Native plugins repository on GitHub.
 Then, clone your forked repository:

     ```bash
     git clone https://github.com/your-username/capacitor-plugins.git